boroda123/react-app/README.md

 3. As AWS service: new image is built and deployed using GitHub actions on "push" to the "main" branch

-Currently, the default connection of this app is to the [spring-boot-service](https://github.com/boroda123/spring-boot-service), which is deployed on AWS as: https://k7b3riigaa.us-east-2.awsapprunner.com/
+Currently, the default connection of this app is to the [spring-boot-service](https://github.com/boroda123/spring-boot-service), which is also deployed at AWS as: https://k7b3riigaa.us-east-2.awsapprunner.com/